sutiankang/OAST/README.md

 ## Evaluation Metrics

 - We use the standard UVOS evaluation toolbox from [DAVIS-2016 benchmark](https://github.com/davisvideochallenge/davis-matlab/tree/davis-2016) and VSOD evaluation toolbox from [DAVSOD benchmark](https://github.com/DengPingFan/DAVSOD).
 Note that the two toolboxes are from official repositories.
+Notice that we evaluate UVOS metrics with binary segmentation mask and report VSOD metrics with probability segmentation mask under the common practice setting.